 • Don’t move your car.
 Even if it’s a small fender-bender and you’re blocking the traffic don’t move your car.
 The police require the cars stay as is and you’ll need a police report to claim insurance.
 Without the police report you’ll liable for 100% of the cost of the damage.

-Rent a Car Montenegro - Driving to Other Countries & the Green Card
+Driving to Other Countries & the Green Card

 You can drive your rental car from Montenegro to surrounding countries.
 Every company has its own rules, but usually the only exceptions are Albania and Kosovo.

-Rent a Car Montenegro - Renting a Car in Croatia
+Rent a Car Dubrovnik to Montenegro

-It's really common for people holidaying in Montenegro to fly into Dubrovnik in Croatia because there are often better and cheaper flight connections.
+It's common for people holidaying in Montenegro to fly into Dubrovnik in Croatia because there are often better and cheaper flight connections.

 But what about hiring a car?